bookofproofs/bookofproofs.github.io/_sources/history/19th-century/burali-forti.md

 * After schooling in Arezzo, Cesare attended the Military College in Florence, completing his secondary level studies there in 1879.
 * Burali-Forti studied at Pisa from 1879 to 1884.
 * For the first part of Burali-Forti's studies at Pisa, Volterra was a research student but he became Professor of Mechanics in 1883.
-* With rapidly developing political events in the new country of Italy, several of Burali-Forti's lecturers were also involved in politics.
 * Among the courses taken by Burali-Forti we mention those on infinitesimal analysis and higher analysis by Dini, and courses on rational mechanics, celestial mechanics and mathematical physics taught by Betti.
 * Immediately after graduating Burali-Forti taught at the Technical Institute in Augusta, Sicily, where he was appointed on 29 August 1886, but he moved to Turin in 1887 when he was successful in the competition for an extraordinary professorship at the Military Academy of Artillery and Engineering.
 * Burali-Forti spent the rest of his career at the Military Academy.